 📝 Instructions Overview

-Detailed instructions for making this Mexican Green Spaghetti pasta dish are in the recipe card below, but here's a quick overview!
+The recipe card below provides detailed instructions for making this Mexican Green Spaghetti, but here's a quick overview!

 Step 1